checkeverything.ch

 4. Simplified Evidence Requirements

-In the past, every individual act had to be proven separately.
-The new approach allows courts to consider the overall pattern of behavior.
-Proving a systematic course of conduct - rather than just a collection of isolated incidents - becomes sufficient for a conviction.
-This matters because the cumulative effect of stalking is precisely what makes it destructive, and the old system often failed to capture that reality.
+In the past, every individual act had to slot into a separate offense.
+Art.
+181b StGB instead targets the persistent course of conduct as a whole, so courts can consider the overall pattern of behavior rather than only a collection of isolated incidents.
+That matters because the cumulative effect of stalking is what causes the harm, and the old system often failed to capture it.

 When Does Behavior Become Stalking?
 Legal Requirements

-Repeated actions: A single incident, however unwelcome, does not constitute stalking.
-The behavior must recur.
-Courts examine whether a pattern exists.
+Repeated, persistent conduct: A single incident, however unwelcome, does not constitute stalking.
+The behavior must recur over time.
+Courts examine whether a recognisable pattern exists.

 Against the victim's will: The affected person must have made clear they do not want the contact.
-A clear rejection - ideally documented in writing - establishes this element.
+A clear rejection - ideally documented in writing - helps establish this element.

-Serious impairment of daily life: The victim's ability to live normally must be significantly affected.
+Significant restriction of daily life: The victim's ability to organise their life must be significantly affected.
 This covers practical restrictions (avoiding certain routes, changing routines, changing residence) as well as psychological impact.

 Protecting Yourself: Practical Steps